 “Religion or Nation?
 East or West?: Israel Zangwill on ‘The Jewish Race.’”
 Article for proposed anthology The First Universal Races Congress of 1911: Empires, Civilizations, Encounters, ed. by Mansour Bonakdarian, Ian Christopher Fletcher, and Yaël Simpson Fletcher.
 Article manuscript accepted by editors.

 Critical Articles in Journals and Collections:

 "The King of Schnorrers: Israel Zangwill's Radical Romance."
-Romantic Circles Praxis, forthcoming.
+In The Sundry Faces of Nineteenth-Century Anglo-Jewish Literature.
+Ed. by Karen Weisman.
+Romantic Circles Praxis, 2020.

 “The Call in the Context of Edith Ayrton Zangwill’s Fiction.”
 In Edith Ayrton Zangwill’s The Call.
 Ed. by Stephanie Brown.
 Bloomsbury, 2020: 243-52.

 “Israel Zangwill’s Italian Fantasies: Constructing a Self Beyond the Ghetto.”
 Partial Answers: Journal of Literature and the History of Ideas 13.1 (January 2015): 137-153.